SumoLogic/sumologic-documentation/docs/search/Lookup_Tables/02_Manage_and_Update_Lookup_Tables.md

 ### View Lookup Table update status

-When you're viewing a Lookup Table in the Library, you can view information about multi-row updates to the table that are queued up or have been recently completed.
+When you are viewing a Lookup Table in the Library, you can view information about multi-row updates to the table that are queued up or have been recently completed.